datawithalvin/ds-porto-web/_posts/2022-06-12-kalimantan-active-fires.md

 layout: post
 title: 'Animated Visualization of Kalimantan Wildfires in 2021'
 date: 2022-06-12
-excerpt:  Visual Tour of Kalimantan Wildfires' Geographical Distribution
+excerpt:  Visual of Kalimantan Wildfires' Geographical Distribution
 ---

 I recently created an animated GIF that shows the active fires in Kalimantan throughout 2021.
 The data used for this visualization came from the National Centers for Environmental Information - Visible Infrared Imaging Radiometer Suite (NCEI-VIIRS) and was plotted using the Plotly Express library.
 The GIF provides a geographical view of fire hotspots in the region and how they change over time.